Road to Monument Valley

 The core strength of the RTPO structure is the voting membership from local governments including municipal, county, and tribal governments.

 The RTPO membership consists of a wide range of professions including engineering, planning, public works, community development, and elected officials.
-A Chairman and a Vice Chairman are elected by the voting membership in order to conduct official meetings and provide leadership to the organization.
+A Chair and a Vice Chair are elected by the voting membership in order to conduct official meetings and provide leadership to the organization.
 RTPOs abide by the organization's bylaws and comply with the NM Open Meetings Act, Americans with Disabilities Act, and offer a Public Comment period at each official meeting.

 RTPOs are a forum for eliciting input from rural local governments and their public regarding transportation matters in Rural New Mexico.